denoptim-project/RemoteWorkersBridge/README.md

     eval `ssh-agent -s`
     ssh-add ~/.ssh/id_rsa_HPCWorkers
     ```
     and give the passphrase you have chosen in the previous step.
-The ssh-agent is session-specific, meaning that it survives as long as your session is active (this, uless you kill it, or is killed by some sort of problem).
+The ssh-agent is session-specific, meaning that it survives as long as your session is active (this, unless you kill it, or is killed by some sort of problem).
 Therefore, the `ssh-add` command has to be repeated for every new session on your local client.
 For example, when after reboot or log-out/log-in.

 5. Copy the identity/key to each remote HPC worker with this command:
     ```
     ssh-copy-id -i ~/.ssh/id_rsa_HPCWorkers your_username@your_worker_IP
     ```
-    where `your_username` and `your_worker_IP` should be replaced with your specific username and IP address.
+    where `your_username` and `your_worker_IP` should be replaced with your specific user-name and IP address.

 6. For each remote HPC worker, log in to `your_worker_IP` and edit the `~/.ssh/authorized_keys` file.
 The last line of this file should contain the ssh key entry you have just added with the ssh-copy-id command above.
 We are now going to edit this line to prevent any misuse of this automated login channel.
 This is done by limiting the usage to this key enabling only a privately own command filter.
 To this end, edit the line pertaining the ssh key we just authorized (i.e., the last line of `~/.ssh/authorized_keys`), and pre-pend (i.e., add in front of any text of that line) the following string (NB: there is a space at the end!):
     ```